solita/ossi-bot/README.md

 1. Read the instructions in slack using slash command `/ossi`
 2. Send a private message to Ossi bot user which describes contribution
-3. Message will be posted to private channel for verification purposes
+3. Message will be posted to private channel for sanity check
 4. If contribution is accepted, a confirmation is sent and public channel is notified about this contribution
 5. If contribution is declined, only sender is notified